QuinnSL03/QuinnSL03/README.md

 - 🔭 I’m currently working on Waltr

-- 🌱 I’m currently learning MongoDB & React
+- 🌱 I’m currently learning Typescript and AI Agent Tools

 - 📫 How to reach me: quislin77@gmail.com